Kunlong1994/lab3/Lab-#4.md

 Note that for some of you, the time may seem to be decremented by 10 each second (that is, from 670=>660).
 Why is this?
 Do you think it's a hardware or software issue?
 Think about how 100 vs. 99 is written to the screen, and ask an instructor.

+**a.
+Make a short video showing how your timer works, and what happens when time is up!**

+**b.
+Post a link to the completed lab report to the class Slack.**

 ## OPTIONAL:
 ## Part E. Tone